kuzzleio/documentation/src/sdk-reference/js/6/auth/get-my-credentials/index.md

 ## Resolve

-A JSON with the credentials for the provided authentication strategy and an error or nil.
+An object representing the credentials for the provided authentication strategy.
+The content depends on the authentication strategy.

 ## Usage